 Welcome to the June edition of Rocket Industrial’s ‘This Month in Packaging’ blog series, a monthly wrap-up of packaging related content that catches our eye.

-From Kraft Mac & Cheese's redesign to the value of technology to warehouse workers, here are five things that caught our attention this month.
+From a brain cancer survivor rethinking medical packaging to generative AI impacting packaging, here are five things that caught our attention this month.

 Do you have a packaging example, industry news article, or idea that your peers should see?
 Share it with us here!
 Our blog team will pick a few suggestions to mention in our This Month in Packaging blog series at the end of each month.
 If your suggestion is used, we will send you a Rocket hat!